peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         System.IComparable,
         System.IEquatable

 Represents an arbitrary-precision binary floating-point number.
 (The "E" stands for "extended", meaning that instances of this class can be values other than numbers proper, such as infinity and not-a-number.)
-Each number consists of an integer mantissa and an integer exponent, both arbitrary-precision.
-The value of the number equals mantissa * 2^exponent.
+Each number consists of an integer mantissa (significand) and an integer exponent, both arbitrary-precision.
+The value of the number equals mantissa (significand) * 2^exponent.
 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.